makersquare/js-course/README.md

 ---

 Implement `toggleShortText` - This button should toggle whether the `shortText` variable is true or false.
 If true, it should display all posts that are longer than 50 characters as their first 47 characters followed by "...".

+Be sure to take a look at the `substr` function for Strings.

 ---